How to Use Your Domain Email Address on Free Gmail

 Troubleshooting

-If you’re experiencing issues you may find some valuable information on Google’s own documentation for external accounts.
+If you’re experiencing issues you may find some valuable information on Google’s own documentation for the “Send mail as” feature.

 There are two small drawbacks with this system that we must mention.

-Since the POP protocol is being used, when you move, delete or send an email from Gmail, the change is not reflected on the server.
+Since Gmail receives a copy of your messages instead of connecting directly via POP/IMAP to your mailbox, when you move, delete or send an email from Gmail, the change is not reflected on the server.

 The first consequence is that an email moved, sent or deleted from Gmail doesn’t appear in your Sent or Trash or other folder on other mail apps or on your webmail.
 Conversely, if you move, send or delete an email from another app or your webmail, the change is not reflected on Gmail.